Parmita14/parallax-website/README.md

 # parallax-website
-An adventure website with parallax effect
+An adventure website with parallax effect..